latex3/latex2e/required/babel/README.md

 ### Latest changes

 ```
+3.27   - Preliminary support for bidi (by Vafa Khalighi) with xetex.
+       - Fix for 3.23 - \ensureascii was redefined even when not
+         necessary.
+       - Minor improvements in babel-vi.ini.
 3.26   - Fix for 3.25 - \babelprovide raised an error with xetex.
 3.25   - Fixes for 3.23 - mapfont=direction could raise an error.
          Language and Script were not always defined correctly.